Dynamic-Capital/Dynamic-Capital/docs/codex_cli_workflow.md

 This workflow keeps the Dynamic environment, the local repo, and GitHub in lock step while providing a single entry point for Codex-specific automation.

+## Closing the loop with GitHub

+Codex exports land in GitHub, so finish each local session by validating the CLI output and syncing your branch:

+1. **Review the helper summary.** After a run completes, read the final status block for cached failures, environment gaps, or skipped steps the helper flagged for follow-up.
+2. **Rerun focused checks.** For code edits, execute the underlying commands surfaced by the helper—`npm run build`, `npm run lint`, or `npm run codex:verify`—until they succeed without warnings.
+3. **Inspect your working tree.** Use `git status` to confirm only the intended files changed, then format (`npm run format`) and commit the updates with a clear message.
+4. **Push and share context.** `git push` your branch, include any relevant helper logs or troubleshooting notes in the PR, and rerun `npm run codex:verify` if reviewers request new changes.

+Completing this loop keeps the Codex CLI state, the repository history, and the remote automation in sync so later exports can build on a predictable baseline.

 ## ISO 9241 alignment for deployment workflow